micouy/gfx-rs-rtt/README.md

-# gfx-rs-rtt
+# Gfx-rs RTT
-Demo of RTT in gfx-rs.
+Rendering to texture in gfx-rs.